 Planing helps gums heal: it’s easier for gums to reattach themselves to a smoother root than one still suffering from the results of gum disease.
 The smooth surface also helps keep dental plaque from attacking the tooth’s root, making it easier to maintain the gums following dental treatment.

 A gum lift is a cosmetic procedure allows our doctors to remove excess gum tissue, revealing more teeth in a smile.
 If a patient’s smile is excessively “gummy”, the procedure may be beneficial.

 Gums can recess and expose deeper parts of the tooth.
 This is not only unattractive but also a sign of potential gum disease.
-Exposed roots make your teeth more vulnerable to bacteria, cause tooth sensitivity and an uneven gum line.
+Exposed roots make your teeth more vulnerable to bacteria and can cause issues including tooth sensitivity and an uneven gum line.
 For excessive gum recession, our dentists may recommend a gum grafting treatment.

 Gum grafting allows our dentists to restore an even gum line, repair damaged gums, and shield more of the tooth to prevent further issues.

 If you who live near Trenton and Hamilton, NJ, you’re right around the corner from clean, healthy gums!
 Just give us a call or contact us online to schedule an appointment with a periodontal specialist.
 Additionally, you are welcome to call us or stop by one of our offices with any questions you have about the services we provide.